IGNF/tactileo-quest/README.md

 *Disclaimer: This sample app is by no means a complete game or complete game engine.
 I wrote this code in about 4 days (including design and sprite) and additional cleanup/optimization should be used in a real-world game.*

+If you’d like to test this out on your own devices, you can now access it online at http://ignf.github.io/tactileo-quest/ On Android you should better use Chrome and "Add to homescreen" to run the webapp fullscreen.
+On Iphone/IPad, tap the share button.
+On windows, don't use IExplorer on touch screen!

 ###Source code

 Full source code for this demo application is available on GitHub under the [CeCILL-B licence](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.txt) (a french BSD like licence).